 Adana is renowned for its delicious kebabs and baking hot temperatures.
-So much so, the taste of their foods is a point of pride for the residents of Adana.
+So much so, the taste of their food is a point of pride for the residents of Adana.

 Naturally, in such sizzling heat, people are always looking for ways to cool themselves down.
 Hence, the creamy beverage of muzlu süt came to be.

 This blended beverage of frozen milk, bananas, and sugar is a lusciously creamy and refreshing delight from the moment it touches your lips, and the perfect way to cool down in the Turkish heat.

 4 – Kestane (Chestnut Kebabs)